 Exercise and De-stress

 Regular exercise has shown to improve sleep in general, but watch out if you’re doing it too close to bed.
 Working out right before you try to sleep can leave you too amped up to easily drift off and stay asleep.
 Stress can also be a major reason you’re waking up during the night.
 Worrying about your job, finances, or relationships can leave you tossing and turning.
 Try unwinding before you turn in, maybe with some meditation, a warm shower or bath, or journaling.
-Making tomorrow’s to-do list is also a great way to de-stress before bed.
+Making tomorrow’s to-do list or even using essential oils to help sleep is also a great way to de-stress before bed.

 Get out of bed